 PURPOSE OF THE ALLOCATION TO FIXED INTEREST.
 The primary purpose of the fixed interest portfolio is to help maintain spending distributions from the Foundation during a period of prolonged economic contraction, without having to sell equities at depressed prices to do so.
 To realise this objective, the fixed interest portfolio should consist predominantly of high-quality, sovereign, longer-term issues.
-Credit maybe included in this allocation for increased yield and diversification purposes, with the recognition that credit will not provide as strong a hedge during a period of prolonged economic contraction.
+Credit may be included in this allocation for increased yield and diversification purposes, with the recognition that credit will not provide as strong a hedge during a period of prolonged economic contraction.

 PURPOSE OF THE ALLOCATION TO INFLATION-SENSITIVE ASSETS.
-The primary purpose of the allocations to inflation-sensitive assets is to hedge the portfolio against unanticipated inflation, which can dramatically decrease the Foundation's purchasing power and its ability to sustain spending.
+The primary purpose of the allocation to inflation-sensitive assets is to hedge the portfolio against unanticipated inflation, which can dramatically decrease the Foundation's purchasing power and its ability to sustain spending.
 Portfolio diversification is an important secondary consideration.

 CURRENCY HEDGING.
 Over the long term, currency fluctuations are expected to even out to zero.
 Over the short to medium term, currencies can introduce substantial volatility to various asset classes and the portfolio as a whole.
-While theoretically investors should be 100% hedged if all of their liabilities are denominated in their local currency, the practicality of the 100% default hedge is not ideal due to; the costs involved, the at times significant cash flows which can pose a serious administrative and operational risk to the Foundation, and the fact that most of the benefit is achieved prior to reaching the 100% hedge.
-The Foundation's currency hedging policy is implemented by asset class.
-The reduction in volatility (standard deviation) in addition to consideration of the aforementioned determines the most efficient hedging ratio for each asset class.
+While theoretically, investors should be 100% hedged if all of their liabilities are denominated in their local currency, the practicality of the 100% default hedge is not ideal due to; the costs involved, the at times significant cash flows which can pose a serious administrative and operational risk to the Foundation, and the fact that most of the benefit is achieved prior to reaching the 100% hedge.
+The reduction in volatility (standard deviation) in addition to consideration of the aforementioned, determines the desired level of currency exposure for the overall portfolio, which is then implemented through assigning a hedging ratio for each asset class.

 MANAGER STRUCTURE.
 The Foundation's portfolio will be predominantly managed in an active style using a core-satellite manager structure.
-By adopting a core-satellite structure the Foundation will achieve a well diversified, cost-effective passive or enhanced-passive core combined with a number of concentrated satellite portfolios with active mandates and niche/opportunistic strategies.
-The Foundation acknowledges that there are discrete periods that favour active or passive management, and allows flexibility to allocate between passive and active management.
+By adopting a core-satellite structure the Foundation will achieve a well-diversified, cost-effective passive or enhanced-passive core combined with a number of concentrated satellite portfolios with active mandates and niche/opportunistic strategies.
+The Foundation acknowledges that there are discrete periods that favour active or passive management and allows flexibility to allocate between passive and active management.